nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX/NRIC [i/NRIC] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [c/CALL_FREQUENCY] [t/TAG]…​`

 * Edits the elderly at the specified `INDEX` or `NRIC`.
-The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed person list.
 The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
-* Both `NRIC`'s must be a valid, government issued NRIC.
-* The `NRIC` used to select the elderly to edit must exist in the person list.
+* The `NRIC` used to select the elderly must be a valid, government issued NRIC and must exist in the person list.
+* The parameters must adhere to the constraints specified in the [Elderly Fields](#elderly-fields) section.
 * At least one of the optional fields must be provided.
 * The existing values will be replaced with the new input values.
 * When editing tags, the existing tags of the elderly will be removed i.e adding of tags is not cumulative.